federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roscore
 ```

-You must have `roscore` running in order for ROS nodes to communicate [1].
-This step can be bypassed if the `roslaunch` command is invoked, as the latter also calls `roscore` under the hood.
-Among the others, the `roscore` command will start up:
+You must have `roscore` running in order for ROS nodes to interact [2].
+This step is recommended even though it can be bypassed if the `roslaunch` command is invoked (as the latter also calls `roscore` under the hood).
+Among the others, `roscore` will start up:

-- a __ROS Master__, which manages and maintains a registry of all active nodes on a system, and allows them to locate one another and communicate via message passing (Pub/Sub); and
+- The __ROS Master__, which manages and maintains a registry of all active nodes on a system, and allows them to locate one another and communicate via message passing (Topics: Pub/Sub) and through services (Services: request/response);

-- a __Parameter Server__ (hosted by the ROS Master), which stores parameters and configuration values that are shared among the running nodes.
+- A __Parameter Server__ (hosted by the ROS Master), which stores parameter and configuration values shared among the running nodes.

 ### Second Terminal